shovo4/example-documentation/docs/docs/index.md

 > 1. Admin can link student accounts to parent accounts
 > 2. Parents can have multiple student accounts linked to their account
 > 3. Parent’s children are displayed when managing parent accounts

-##### US 1.11 - View Tasks
-> As an admin, I want to be able to remove lessons from the system, I case there are issues with the lessons.

-> **Acceptance Tests**

-> 1. Lesson data is no longer stored in the system
-> 2. Lesson is no longer displayed to any user

 ### US 2 - Content Creator
 ##### US 2.01 - Create Lesson Tabs